denislos/MemoryManager/README.md

 ## Demo

-You can find application of `memman` library to parsing AST-like in demo folder
+You can find application of `memman` library to parsing AST-like in `demo` folder.

 ## Integration